Meokj/sshwifty/README.md

         proxy_set_header Connection "upgrade";
     }
 ```
+> [!NOTE]
-> **Note:** For additional configuration options and detailed descriptions, see the official configuration documentation.
+> For more configuration file options and detailed explanations, please refer to the official configuration documentation.